 3. Common Errors & Fixes

-• ERROR: the sessions block key must be... or hash key should be...: This error occurs when the keys in server.conf have the wrong length or are missing.
-Ensure you have correctly generated the keys with openssl rand -base64 32 and pasted the actual values into server.conf, replacing the PASTE-YOUR-...-HERE placeholders.
+• ERROR: the sessions block key must be... or hash key should be...: This error occurs when the keys in server.conf are missing or have the wrong format.
+Use openssl rand -base64 16 to generate new keys and paste them into the [sessions] section.

 • “failed to establish signaling connection”: This is a classic error.